 When red cells reach the end of their lives due to age or disorders, they burst, the hemoglobin molecule splits and iron is reused.
 When the porphyrin ring disintegrates, its residues are normally secreted into the bile by the liver.
 This process also produces one carbon monoxide molecule for every molecule of heme.
 It is one of the few sources of carbon monoxide production in the human body and is responsible for the normal blood levels of carbon monoxide in people breathing in pure air.
 The second main product of heme weathering is bilirubin.
 If red blood cells are getting destroyed faster than normal, increased levels of this chemical can be found in the blood.
 Incorrectly weathering hemoglobin protein or hemoglobin released from blood cells can rapidly block small blood vessels, especially the delicate blood vessels that drain the kidneys, causing damage to the kidneys.

 Role in diseases

-Deficiency of hemoglobin may result in a decrease in the amount of hemoglobin molecules, such as in anemia, or a decrease in the ability of each molecule to bind oxygen at a partial pressure equal to oxygen.
-Hemoglobinopathies (abnormal composition of hemoglobin resulting from genetic disorders) can be the cause of both.
+Deficiency of hemoglobin may result in a decrease in the number of hemoglobin molecules, such as in anemia, or a decrease in the ability of each molecule to bind oxygen at a partial pressure equal to oxygen.
+Hemoglobinopathies (the abnormal composition of hemoglobin resulting from genetic disorders) can be the cause of both.
 In any case, the lack of hemoglobin decreases the ability of the blood to carry oxygen.
 In general, hemoglobin deficiency should be distinguished from a lack of oxygen in the blood, or a decrease in the partial pressure of oxygen in the blood, although both are involved in the causes of hypoxia (insufficient oxygen gain to tissues).